Adult male spotted wing drosophila. Photo: Tim Martinson, Horticulture, Cornell University

 Larva inside raspberry.
 Photo: Hannah Burrack, North Carolina State University, Bugwood.org

 Just as one could imagine from the insect's common name, male spotted wing drosophila have a single black spot on the tips of their wings.
 Females lack this particular trait, making them more difficult to identify, but both genders have distinct red eyes.
-What sets female spotted wing drosophila apart from other fruit flies is the black, saw-tooth edges that line either side of their ovipositor.
+What sets female spotted wing drosophila apart from other fruit flies is the dark brown to black, saw-tooth edges that line either side of their ovipositor.
 While spotted wing drosophila generally have striped abdomens like so many other fruit flies, females tend to have a wider black band at the very end.
 Spotted wing drosophila are a medium sized fruit fly, generally about 0.08-0.12 inches long.

 Females use their ovipositors to cut through the surface of the fruit into the flesh, where they then lay approximately 1-3 eggs per fruit, 7-16 eggs per day.
-Damage is initially a small scar on the fruit's surface, but after 5-7 days of the larvae feeding inside, the skin collapses and the fruit may turn soft and begin to rot.
+Damage is initially a tiny pinhole on the fruit's surface, but after 5-7 days of the larvae feeding inside, the skin collapses and the fruit may leak juice, turn soft and begin to rot.
 The larvae then exit the fruit to pupate, taking anywhere from 3-15 days for adult flies to emerge.
 As adults, the lifespan of spotted wing drosophila can be as short as 8-14 days or, in mid-season at optimal conditions, as long as 3-9 weeks.
-In its native land of Japan, spotted wing drosophila have roughly 13 generations per year, and upwards of 10 per year are predicted to occur in the United States, depending on the climate
+In its native land of Japan, spotted wing drosophila have roughly 13 generations per year, and upwards of 10 per year are predicted to occur in the United States, depending on the climate.

 PA IPM, Spotted Wing Drosophila, Individual sections in PDF format: